Michigan M25: Ribbon Around the Thumb

 One aspect that is truly unique to M-25 is the number of places to stop, rest or take in the view.
 There are a number of interesting turn–offs provided by MDOT to get off the highway.
 Most are right on the beach.

 Lake Huron – Located South of Port Sanilac in Sanilac County.
 This stop has great views of Lake Huron, with stairs from the park to the beach.
-Historical Marker for “Great Lake Storm of 1913” when the sudden tragedy took 235 lives and 10 ships sank.
+Historical Marker for “Great Lake Storm of 1913” when the sudden tragic storm took 235 lives and 10 ships sank.

 Four Mile Scenic Turnout – Location is south of Forestville in Sanilac County.
 Offers some of the best views of Lake Huron, with stairs from the park on the bluff down to the beach.

 White Rock – Located south of Atwater Road, Sherman Twp in Huron County.
 Great views of Lake Huron and White Rock.
 Steps to beach, observation deck, walking trails connecting to a non-motorized path on Michigan M25.
-White Rock is a large, white, off-shore boulder used as a boundary marker to define the territory released by the Native American tribes of Michigan to the United States under the Treaty of Detroit in 1807.
+White Rock is a large, white, offshore boulder used as a boundary marker to define the territory released by the Native American tribes of Michigan to the United States under the Treaty of Detroit in 1807.
+The park also is a stop along the ShoreRidge Indian Trail that started near Fort Gratiot and ends in Saginaw.

-Jenks – location is 2 miles west of Port Austin in Huron County.
+Jenks – Located 2 miles west of Port Austin in Huron County.
 Features a spectacular view of Saginaw Bay, with beach access, restroom, and picnic facilities.

-Thompson Scenic Turnout – located 10 miles southwest of Port Austin in Huron County.
-Thompson Park features 2 large grindstones and access to a sandy beach on Saginaw Bay, picnic tables, and benches.
+Thompson Scenic Turnout – Located 10 miles southwest of Port Austin in Huron County.
+The Park features 2 large grindstones and access to a sandy beach on Saginaw Bay, picnic tables, bathroom, and benches.